-- Familiarising themselves with and complying with this policy and acceptable use policies for staff.
+- Familiarising themselves with and complying with this policy and related polices.
 The learning culture within the organisation seeks the avoidance of a blame culture and is key to allowing individuals the confidence to report genuine mistakes.
 However, staff should be aware, that a deliberate or reckless disregard of this policy could result in disciplinary action being taken; - Taking care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse at all times.
-All staff should adopt the approach that they should treat the personal data of others with the same care with which they would treat their own; - Only using computers and other devices authorised by the school for accessing and processing personal data ensuring that they are properly "logged-off" at the end of any session in which they are using personal data; - Storing, transporting and transferring data using encryption and secure password protected devices; - Not transferring personal data offsite (unless in accordance with the guidelines at paragraph 8 or to personal devices; - Deleting data in line with this policy and the retention schedule; - Informing the School of any changes to their personal data, such as a change of address; - Reporting to the Headteacher, or in their absence the DPO in the following circumstances: - Any questions about the operation of this policy, data protection law, retaining or sharing personal data or keeping personal data secure; - o If they have any concerns that this policy is not being followed; - If they are unsure whether they have a lawful basis upon which to use personal data in a particular way; - If they need to rely on or capture consent, deal with data protection rights invoked by an individual, or transfer personal data outside the UK and European Economic Area; - The discovery of a data breach or near miss (immediate action is required) - please refer to the Data Breach Policy and paragraph 12 of this policy; - Whenever they are engaging in a new activity that may affect the privacy rights of individuals; - If they are to share personal data with a data processor, for example a contractor or someone offering a service, in which case a contract is likely to likely to be required and potentially a data protection impact assessment, please see - Sharing Personal Data (paragraph 10).
+All staff should adopt the approach that they should treat the personal data of others with the same care with which they would treat their own; - Only using computers and other devices authorised by the school for accessing and processing personal data ensuring that they are properly "logged-off" at the end of any session in which they are using personal data; and locking devices when they are temporarily left unattended at any point (Windows button + L is a useful shortcut);

+- Storing, transporting and transferring data using encryption and secure password protected devices; - Not transferring personal data offsite or to personal devices, other than in accordance with our Bring Your own Device policy; - Deleting data in line with this policy, the Records Management Policy and the retention schedule; - Informing the School of any changes to their personal data, such as a change of address; - Reporting to the Data Protection Lead, or in their absence the DPO in the following circumstances: - Any questions about the operation of this policy, data protection law, retaining or sharing personal data or keeping personal data secure; - If they have any concerns that this policy is not being followed; - If they are unsure whether they have a lawful basis upon which to use personal data in a particular way; - If they need to rely on or capture consent, deal with data protection rights invoked by an individual, or transfer personal data outside the UK and European Economic Area; - The discovery of a data breach or near miss (immediate action is required) - please refer to the Data Breach Policy and paragraph 12 of this policy; - Whenever they are engaging in a new activity that may affect the privacy rights of individuals; - If they are to share personal data with a data processor, for example a contractor or someone offering a service, in which case a contract is likely to likely to be required and potentially a data protection impact assessment (DPIA), please see Sharing Personal Data (paragraph 10).